 The Bretons were no different than their other Celtic kin, death is a part of life.
 The soul continues somewhere, even if we aren’t in agreement of where that is.

 In Ireland, the Ankou is seen as a type of fairy versus a ghost or spirit of some sort.
 Which makes sense where distinctions between the three are easily hashed out.
 Yet also a bit confusing, as most people will think of the small Victorian Flower Fairies that are small and have wings like Tinkerbell of Peter Pan fame.
 In the more deeper studies of Celtic or Irish folklore, faeries are a type of spirit, not just another race of beings with numerous various types.
 Older linguistics and translations show that faeries are the spirits of the dead and the Realm of Fairy is the Land of the Dead.
 Which goes right back to making sense to refer to the Ankou as a type of fairy.

 A Breton festival that corresponds to October 31st with the celebrations of Halloween and Samhain.
-Similar to the tradition in the Mexican Dio Los Muertos, the Bretons would feed the Ankou with milk, cider and crepes.
-The tombstones in cemeteries across Brittany have small cup-like holders that offerings for the dead can be left at.
+Similar to the tradition in the Mexican Dio de Los Muertos, the Bretons would feed the Ankou with milk, cider, and crepes.
+The tombstones in cemeteries across Brittany have small cup-like holders where offerings for the dead can be left.

 Night Of Wonders